In this post, we’ll review strategies for treating stuttering in the adult population. We refer to a person who stutters as PWS.

 Help your patient to self-pace and speak at a slower rate by using a metronome.

-Prompt the patient to produce one syllable or word per beat.
+Prompt the patient to say one syllable or word per beat.
 Gradually increase the speed to a normal speaking rate.

-There are plenty of free metronome apps that you and your patients can download on your phones or tablets.
+There are plenty of free metronome apps for you and your patients.

 12. Choral Speech